 Balladares emphasized, “Tanya Devon and Delilah are making valuable contributions in their communities.
 I learned so much from them and my other students.”

-“Most of the students I serve in the Human Services program need to overcome challenges.
+“Most of the students I serve in the Human Services Program face challenges.
 I always say challenges come in different flavors.
 For some students, it might be language barriers.
 For others the challenges can be financial, physical, spiritual, and emotional.
 They want to change in a positive way.
 They want to give back and be able to serve so others don’t have to struggle the way they have.”

 Balladares understands and conveys his passion for helping others.
-He, himself, overcame personal challenges to get his associate degree at SFCC.
+He overcame personal challenges to earn his associate degree at SFCC.
 He went on to earn a bachelor’s degree in Social Work and earned double master’s degrees in Social Work and Business at NMHU.
 He’s happy to guide others on their educational journeys.